-If a U.S. President is removed from power, the vice president completes the remaining period in the term as the "president."
+- If a U.S. President is removed from power, the vice president completes the remaining period in the term as the "president."
 In Turkey's case, however, it is considered to be only a proxy and an election must be held within 45 days.
-Until the elections, a temporary government will run the day to day affairs of the country.
+Until the elections, a temporary government will run the day to day affairs of the country. - Another reason why the vice president is not elected in the elections is that it is not proper in terms of political experience.
+Also, it will lead to duality in the administration.

-- Article 119 - Administration of States of Emergency
+Administration of States of Emergency